JesterRomut/rimworld-inthedark-mod/README.md

 Therefore I created a mass of human parts, tentacles, sirens (a type of aquatic salamander), shadow creatures and nanobots

-- Do not use any design (textures/characters/backstories/etc.)
+- You can use my code, but do not use any design (textures/characters/backstories/etc.)

 ***
 TODO